 Sadly, the inside is not well maintained and some of the frescoes are nearly erased.
 I hope that in the future they will plan to preserve them better.

 Follow the yellow bricks

-The city is mostly designed around the cathedral, the other main buildings are easily recognizable with the yellow cobblestones paving your way.
+The Serdika, the city's downtown, is mostly designed around the cathedral, the other main buildings are easily recognizable with the yellow cobblestones paving your way.
 In this perimeter, you will find that baroque, Byzantine, ancient Roman ruins and communist styles perfectly blend together reflecting the country's rich historical influences.

 Stroll around Vitosha Street

 Full of shops, terraces, restaurants, bars and coffee shops, this pedestrian street is the heart of the capital.
 Stroll around the street and enjoy the vibe and the mountains as a backdrop.